akansha598/akansha598/README.md

 <![WhatsApp Image 2025-07-11 at 11 44 55_df050c4a](https://github.com/user-attachments/assets/ab98331b-91e5-456f-93ad-a8ba6422fdd7)

 <h1 align="center">Welcome to my github</h1>
 <h4>I'm a final-year Computer Science student with a strong passion for problem-solving and turning ideas into impactful solutions.
-I enjoy tackling real-world challenges by building intelligent and scalable systems using technologies like full-stack web development and AI/ML.
-With experience in tools such as React, Node.js, MongoDB, and frameworks like TensorFlow and Scikit-learn, I create data-driven applications that offer both functionality and great user experience.
-I'm also exploring Generative AI and constantly expanding my skill set.
-Currently open to SDE or ML internship opportunities where I can contribute, innovate, and grow.
+I enjoy tackling real-world challenges by building intelligent and scalable systems using technologies like full-stack web development and AI/ML.I have created data-driven applications that offer both functionality and great user experience.Currently open to SDE or Ai/ML job opportunities where I can contribute, innovate, and grow.

 </h4>